Distillerie Fils Du Roy, A Story in a Bottle

 distillerie fils du roy new brunswick

-Sebastian walking us through the tastings.
+Sebastian walked us through the tastings.

-At Fils du Roy you don’t simply take a tour and try a few of the products.
-You take a tour and then spend time being engrossed in learning all of the stories of the products such as Captain Craig beer and the local legend of the phantom burning ship.
+At Fils du Roy, you don’t simply take a tour and try a few of the products.
+You take a tour and then spend time being engrossed in learning all of the stories of the products, such as Captain Craig beer and the local legend of the phantom burning ship.

 distillerie fils du roy new brunswick